emmt/Algorithms/bobyqa/README.md

 # C version of BOBYQA

-This provides a C implementation of Mike Powell's BOBYQA algorithm for minimizing a function of a few variables.
+This provides a C implementation of Mike Powell's BOBYQA algorithm for minimizing a function of many variables.
 The method is *derivatives free* (only the function values are needed) and accounts for bound constraints on the variables.
 The algorithm is described in: